yrsf/incubator/sdp/README.md

 ## Modules

 The folder 'sdp' contains server modules.
-Specific suffixes are added to the modules due to naming conventions of TXM gradle plugins.
+Specific suffixes are added to the modules due to naming restrictions of TXM gradle plugins.

 | Module           | Suffix   | TXM Plugin     | Description                                          |
 |:-----------------|:---------|:---------------|:-----------------------------------------------------|